If you’ve ever donated blood or needed surgery, you’re probably familiar with your blood type. But what about your cat’s blood type?

 Differences In Blood Type Can Harm Kittens

-Occasionally, kittens can be born with different blood types than their mothers.
+Occasionally, kittens can be born with different blood types from their mother’s.

 Different blood types can lead to different anti-bodies in the kitten’s system than in the mother’s system.
 This can lead to complications, as the mother can have different anti-bodies in the milk she’s providing her kitten than the anti-bodies the kitten’s body is equipped for.